Adding credit or debit cards to Apple Pay

 For a credit or debit card on file with iTunes, the user may be required to reenter their Apple ID password.
 The card number is retrieved from iTunes, and the Check Card process is initiated.
 If the card is eligible for Apple Pay, the device downloads and displays terms and conditions, then send along the term’s ID and the card security code to the Link and Provision process.
 Additional verification may occur for iTunes account cards on file.

 Adding credit or debit cards from a card issuer’s app

-When the app is registered for use with Apple Pay, keys are established for the app and for the card issuer’s server.
-These keys are used to encrypt the card information that’s sent to the card issuer, which prevents the information from being read by the Apple device.
+When an app is registered for use with Apple Pay, keys are established for the app and for the card issuer’s server.
+These keys are used to encrypt the card information that’s sent to the card issuer.
+This is designed to prevent the information from being read by the Apple device.
 The provisioning flow is similar to that used for manually added cards, described previously, except one-time passwords are used in lieu of the CVV.